MicrosoftDocs/customer-insights/ci-docs/data/sample-guide-predict-clv.md

 1. Save and then run the activity.

-1. Add another activity called **webReviews** and map its fields names to the corresponding fields:
+1. Add another activity called **WebReviews** and map its fields names to the corresponding fields:
    - **Activity table**: Reviews:Website
    - **Primary key**: ReviewId
    - **Timestamp**: ReviewDate